the-london-eye

 • Special Events: Throughout the year, enjoy themed celebrations, like Christmas lights, New Year's Eve fireworks, Valentine's packages, and more.

 • Perfect for Photos: The floor-to-ceiling glass gives you clear shots from every angle.
-No poles or wires blocking your view, making the Big Wheel London one of the best places to visit.
+No poles or wires blocking your view, making the Big Wheel one of the best places to visit in London.

 • Extra Perks: Browse the gift shop for souvenirs, and grab food or drinks at nearby County Hall restaurants before or after your ride.